Warning: Spoilers for The Last of Us Part II follow.

 This was not the same girl from just four years ago who I traveled across the country with, stopping to hear bad jokes and watching her watch grazing giraffes in awe and wonder.
 In the final flashback of the game, of the night prior to the inciting incident, Ellie tells Joel she wished he hadn’t saved her in that Salt Lake City hospital, so that a vaccine could be developed and her life — and death — could have purpose.
 Days later she leaves for Seattle to enact revenge.
 Ellie’s blind rage is a character flaw so great that it devours the character and everything good along with it.
 If anything, Ellie’s character arc changes from a girl with depth and desires and feelings and needs into an undeveloped comic book villain from the 60’s, just another cookie-cutter bad guy.
 The problem with the main character in a video game being a cookie-cutter villain is it makes for a boring main character.

 Working through this game was a slog; the game felt tedious and overly long.
 The constant gray skies and rain didn’t help the exhaustion.
 Part of that exhaustion is replaying the game as Abby, Ellie’s new antagonist.
 Abby could be likable if not for her own story of revenge (take a number).
 The player assumes control of Abby immediately after she kills Ellie’s friend, and it is a jarring and difficult transition.
-Naughty Dog puts too much stock in hollow stereotypes and cheap sympathy to force Abby and her friends to be likable.
-Despite Abby’s quarter collecting and fear of heights, I don’t learn enough about her to ever form an honest, unbiased opinion of her.
-The game tells the player Abby is a layered, flawed character, but it never gives the player an opportunity to discover that for themselves.
+It took me a long time to get to a point where I found a type of forgiveness for Abby.
+But Naughty Dog builds Abby on a worn out formula, and while the game likes to remind the player that Abby is a layered and flawed character, it never gives the player an opportunity to decide that for themselves.
 Even less is learned about her stereotypical friends, who come off as nauseatingly charming right from the start and are cannon fodder for Ellie’s rampage.
 They help to reveal nothing about Abby, and then they die.
+Abby’s companion through most of Part II is Lev, and I feel like we get a better idea of who he is on their journey together.
+I was honestly moved by his story, his loss, and his bravery.
+But Lev isn’t driven by revenge, his motivation in the beginning is love.
+It’s a stark and refreshing contrast to Abby’s cold blooded golf club torture and murder.
+I wonder if she ever tells Lev about the cabin in Wyoming, and I wonder how he’d react.
+Someone tell me when the Abby and Lev DLC is coming.
+(It’s not?!
+What’s the matter, Naughty Dog, you guys just don’t like money?)

 By the time the player is back in control of Ellie, for the extended epilogue of an already too long game, Ellie’s setting out to slaughter more dudes.
+Again, these are the actions of someone I just don’t recognize, and the only reason I can find for Ellie to set off again is to keep the game going.
 By the time Ellie can finally confront Abby, they’re both weak and nearly dead.
 And here’s the final spoiler of the game, so last warning — Ellie doesn’t kill Abby.
 Ellie has killed dozens of people by now — militia and cultists and biker dudes — to get to Abby, but she can’t take just one more life.
 I laughed out loud at the absurdity of the situation.
-With Abby pinned underwater, she just lets her go.
-Ellie finally returns home only to find she’s lost everything.
+With Abby nearly dead, Ellie just lets her go.
+For the final, final epilogue in the game, Ellie returns home only to realize that she’s lost everything.